AaltoSciComp/python-for-scicomp/numpy.rst

 TODO:
   - Why is the array data structure good?
-  - Why learn numpy?
-You rarely use it directly, but almost any other package uses it.
   - Slice arrays, basic and fancy
   - Types of operations: scalar, ufunc, methods, functions